Etaphase/FastSigmoids.jl/README.md

 > make test              #optional
 ```

-## Generating Custom libraries (requires Julia)
+### Generating Custom libraries (requires Julia)

-A custom library can be pared down to only include desired posit environments,
+A custom library can implement changes to the code or pared down to only include
+desired posit environments, or expanded to support wider posit environments.
+You
-saving space.
-You may generate a custom C library by entering the c-gen
+may regenerate the C library by entering the c-gen directory and spinning up
-directory and spinning up julia and executing the following command:
+julia and executing the following command:

 ```julia
 julia> include("cgen.jl")
 ```

-You may optionally generate a desired collection of posit environments by using
-the generate_fastsigmoid_c_library function, passed an suitable dict.
+Any changes made to the julia library-generating scripts will then be manifested in
+the `./c-src` directory.
+If you would subsequently like to create a different
+set of supported posit environments, execute the following function, passing a
+suitable dictionary of N/ES values.

 ```julia
 julia> generate_fastsigmoid_c_library(Dict(8=>[0,1,2],16=>[0,1,2],32=>[0,1,2,3]))